Displayr/rhtmlBuildUtils/docs/internal_web_server.md

 ## The renderExample.html page

 The features provided by `renderContentPage.js` are listed above.
 Using `renderContentPage.js` we can write some HTML markup that causes widgets to be rendered.
-An alternative approach is to use `renderExample.html`, which will take all arguments as query parameters and render a single widget.
-This is useful for automated testing because we do not need to craft a HTML page to render a widget, instead we just pass arguments to `renderExample.html.
+An alternative approach is to use [renderExample.html](../build/templates/renderExample.template.html), which will take all arguments as query parameters and render a single widget.
+This is useful for automated testing because we do not need to craft a HTML page to render a widget, instead we just pass arguments to `renderExample.html`.

-When `gulp serve` is running the `rtenderExample.html` page is available at this URL : [http://localhost:9000/renderExample.html]
+When `gulp serve` is running the `renderExample.html` page is available at this URL : [http://localhost:9000/renderExample.html]

+`renderExample.html` is in a state of flux.
+It used to accept the parameters listed below, but at present it will only accept a `config` query parameter whose value is a base64 encoded json payload.
+This was done to facilitate the new [test_plan style specifications in rhtmlDonut](https://github.com/Displayr/rhtmlDonut/tree/master/theSrc/test_plans).
+However when this change was made, backwards compatability was not maintained.

-The page accepts these parameters:
+The config query param accepts these parameters:

 * width: set the widget width
 * height: set the widget height
 * config: set the widget config : the config will be retrieved from ./theSrc/internal_www/data/<config_name>/config.json
 * state: set the widget state : the state will be retrieved from ./theSrc/internal_www/data/<config_name>/<state>.json
 * rerenderControls: if set to true then add rerender controls to the page

+ In summary renderExample.html is used for interaction testing via the BDD suite, and to facilitate test_plan style content specification.
+It used to accept plain text query params, but that was removed, and may be readded in the future.